alxdavids/draft-privacy-pass/draft-privacy-pass.md

 }
 ~~~

 If "error" is not returned, then it instead returns the entire object.
+We also
+abuse notation and also use ciph = retrieve(server_id, "ciphersuite") to refer
+to retrieving the ciphersuite for the server configuration.

 ### Key revocation